-The RBNZ’s quarter point cut to the Official Cash Rate (ORC) heralds the start of a new chapter in the economic cycle.
+The RBNZ’s quarter point cut to the Official Cash Rate (OCR) heralds the start of a new chapter in the economic cycle.
 Many developed economies are also beginning this new chapter as central banks become increasingly confident that the war on inflation has been won and restrictive interest rates can be normalised to more neutral levels.

 Investors have been expecting this development, with market pricing for interest rate cuts appearing as soon as it was clear the hiking cycle was over.
 But now cuts are being delivered, what are the implications for investing?